ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 This function controls the delegation workflow originating from the client chain.
 It requires that the caller has previously deposited enough tokens into the system, failing which, the transaction will fail.

-The delegation workflow is also separated into two transactions:

-1. Transaction from the user: call `ClientChainGateway.sendInterchainMsg` to send delegate request to Exocore chain.
-2. Response from Exocore: call `ClientChainGateway.receiveInterchainMsg` to inform whether the delegation is successful or not.
+The delegation workflow involves only one transaction from the user: call `ClientChainGateway.sendInterchainMsg` to send delegate request to Exocore chain.
+And there is no response from Exocore, since the event emitted by `ExocoreGateway` to tell whether the delegation is successful or not.

 Since the `ClientChainGateway` by itself does not store enough information to check whether a delegation will be successful, this method must not make any state alterations to the balance.